An Alternative Explanation of the Subud Exercise in Psychological Terms

 non-cognitive vs. cognitive, non-linguistic vs. linguistic, and (speculatively)

-sense of life by imbuing it with ‘higher purpose’.
-However, the scheme suffers
+some sense of life by imbuing it with ‘higher purpose’.
+However, the scheme

-under scrutiny.
-Mother Nature yields exceptions to any pattern of life forms
+suffers under scrutiny.
+Mother Nature yields exceptions to any pattern of life

 animals in general embody some crucial feature that plants lack, because many